-With prior approval by the Nursing Programme Officer, and subject to course availability, the NCBNP may be taken on a part-time basis, however, students may be required to enroll full-time during a portion of their programme.
+With prior approval by a CNC counsellor/advisor, and subject to course availability, the NCBNP may be taken on a part-time basis.
+However, students may be required to enroll full-time during a portion of their programme.

 WITHDRAWAL FROM THE NURSING PROGRAMME